Health Service Chief Executive

 Mr Heera Bhullar

-Mr Heera Bhullar joined Central Queensland Health in November 2024, bringing a wealth of leadership experience to the organization.
+Heera joined Central Queensland Health in November 2024, bringing a wealth of leadership experience to the organization.
 Previously, Heera served as General Manager of Planning & Funding at Health NZ, where he led regional health system planning, managing a substantial annual budget and a team of 12 senior leaders.

 Prior to this, Heera was Director of Health at Ernst & Young, where he spearheaded healthcare transformation initiatives and provided strategic guidance to executive teams.